-In the eastern regions of the Democratic Republic of Congo (DRC), notably in North Kivu, the situation for Christians has become increasingly perilous due to the presence of armed groups like the "Alliance for Democratic Forces" (ADF-NALU).
+In the eastern regions of the Democratic Republic of Congo (DRC), notably in North Kivu, the situation for Christians has become increasingly perilous due to the presence of armed groups like the "Allied Democratic Forces" (ADF-NALU).
 This group, which has pledged allegiance to the Islamic State (IS), has been particularly aggressive in targeting Christians.
 The scale of attacks is alarming: Christian villages have been burned down, pastors, priests, and lay Christians have been abducted, and untold suffering has been inflicted on Christian communities by the ADF and other armed factions.
 The area is a hotbed for more than a hundred different armed groups, making it extremely dangerous for anyone who speaks out against these organizations.
+Furthermore, the March 23 Movement (M23 rebel group), ostensibly supported by the Rwandan government according to UN findings, has also targeted Christian civilians, further exacerbating the security situation in DRC.

 Additionally, converts from Islam as well as indigenous religions face societal and familial pressures to engage in non-Christian religious activities.
 Representatives from the Catholic Church, who have publicly called on the government to respect constitutional electoral deadlines, have also experienced verbal harassment and various forms of interference due to their advocacy.